 - A calm, almost meditative silence

 It’s this contrast that makes Rabat Chellah so special.
 You go from a modern capital to ancient stillness in seconds.
+Scenes like this are exactly why we travel with a lightweight mirrorless camera such as this one to capture the details a phone can miss.

 Rabat Chellah Highlights You Shouldn’t Miss